 Their objective is to monitor (and document) all emergencies and disasters on Earth as they happen.
 They monitor events 24 hours a day and broadcast in "near" real time.
 Let's explore the map.

-As you can see by just looking at the map, there is A lot going on right now, all over the world.
+As you can see by just looking at the map, there is always something going on, somewhere.
 This map not only gives you a real time world view, but you can use this information to go deeper into any given disaster.

-For example, in my opening paragraph I discussed the major Dam collapse in Zhejiang, China.
+For example, the major Dam collapse in Zhejiang, China that I mentioned.
 I found this information by:

 - Clicking on the flashing map icon in China, which opens up a pop-up window which read "Technological Disaster".

 - Clicking "details" to see what kind of technological disaster this was.